sbcs-informatics/sbcs-informatics.github.io/2_0_advanced.md

 The process is different depending on which operating system you are using.

 ##### Windows and Linux
-Here its very simple, open a terminal (or MobaXterm window) and type in `ssh-copy-id btw000@login.hpc.qmul.ac.uk` using your own username.
-Thats it.
+Here it's very simple, open a terminal (or MobaXterm window) and type in `ssh-copy-id btw000@login.hpc.qmul.ac.uk` using your own username.
+That's it.
 Now try your connection `ssh -X btw000@login.hpc.qmul.ac.uk`!

 ##### Mac
 >*If you have [Homebrew](http://brew.sh/) installed on your Mac you can use it to install `ssh-copy-id` and go from there.*